hstreamdb/hstream/.github/CONTRIBUTING.md

 ## Code of Conduct

-Please note that we have a code of conduct.Please follow it in all your interactions with the project.Please report unacceptable behavior to [hstream@emqx.io](mailto:hstream@emqx.io)
+Please note that we have a code of conduct.
+Please follow it in all your interactions with the project.
+Please report unacceptable behavior to [hstream@emqx.io](mailto:hstream@emqx.io)

 ## Quick Overview